Ncnchiche/bookstore/README.md

 ### SQLlite for database
 ### PostMan to Test the application

-# Book Browsing and Sorting - Alejandro
+# Book Browsing and Sorting
 -Retrieve List of Books by Genre

 -Retrieve List of Top Sellers (Top 10 books that have sold the most copied)